About the Black Philanthropy Bannister Fund

 Learn about the three core areas the Fund supports.

-In the years since its founding, the Black Philanthropy Bannister Fund has awarded over $200,000 in scholarships to Black students and over $500,000 in grants to support organizations including the Refugee Development Center, Boys & Girls Clubs of Providence, Rhode Island Black Storytellers, and The Everett Company, Stage & School.
+In the years since its founding, the Black Philanthropy Bannister Fund has awarded nearly $260,000 in scholarships to Black students and $620,000 in grants to support organizations including the Refugee Development Center, Boys & Girls Clubs of Providence, Rhode Island Black Storytellers, and The Everett Company, Stage & School.
 These grants complement grantmaking from many of the Foundation's other programs.
-Learn about the Fund’s most recent grants.
+Learn about the Fund's most recent grants.

 “Providence’s Black, Native American, and Hispanic students attend disproportionately high-poverty schools that lack the educational opportunities found elsewhere.
 This work will transform lives across cultures and economic backgrounds, and create a more just, equitable and joyous future."- Aaron Jungels, executive director, The Everett: Company, Stage & School